nayeemmehedi/php-2024/README.md

-NULL in PHP
+## NULL in PHP

-NULL is a special constant in PHP that represents a variable with no value.
-A variable is considered to be NULL if it has been assigned the constant NULL, it has not been set to any value yet, or it has been unset using the unset() function.
+- `NULL` is a special constant in PHP that represents a variable with no value.
+A variable is considered to be `NULL` if it has been assigned the constant `NULL`, it has not been set to any value yet, or it has been unset using the `unset()` function.
 ```php
 $var = NULL;
 echo $var; // Output: (nothing)